benber86/curve_grant_v2/README.md

 ## Sentence summary

-We apply for a **$835,000 grant** to fund an analytics team of **4 engineers** for **two years**  to continue working on the curvemonitor platform, infrastructure for curve.fi's backend, platform monitoring bots on social media and reports on topics ranging from MEV to crvUSD borrower behavior.
+We apply for a **$835,000 grant** to fund an analytics team of **4 engineers** for **two years**  to continue working on the curvemonitor platform, the infrastructure for curve.fi's backend and platform monitoring bots on social media, produce reports on topics ranging from MEV to crvUSD borrower behavior and contribute to the curve.fi frontend.

 ## Proposal details